Sep 14, 2022 - Sep 15, 2022

 12:30pm-1:10pmCT: Panel Session – Efficiency and B2B Payment Modernization (Minneapolis Ballroom Salon AB)

-There’s no time like the present to prepare for robust B2B instant payments.
-For example, a robust information exchange framework with common standards and protocols is a step toward enabling e-invoices and e-remittances support instant payment messages in the United States.
-Join this session to learn more about exchange framework assessments and pilot programs backed by the Business Payments Coalition, Federal Reserve and industry.
+With the FedNowSM service coming next year, there’s no time like the present to prepare for and innovate on instant B2B payments improvements.
+A robust information exchange framework with common standards and protocols is a step toward enabling e-invoices and e-remittances support for instant payment messages in the United States.
+Join this session to learn more about exchange framework assessments and pilot programs backed by the Business Payments Coalition (BPC), Federal Reserve and industry.

 Speakers: Guy Berg, Federal Reserve Bank of Minneapolis; Michael Young, Photon Commerce; Booshan Rengachari, Finzly; Jayna Bundy, Microsoft; Ashley Czajkowski, BNY Mellon